Mudojoe/cop6481_project3/README.md

 ## Conclusion

 The Buy and Hold, saw a 4% loss.
-The RL model saw a gain of over 3%
+<br>The RL model saw a gain of over 3%.
-The total spread of over 7% would have resulted had the model been employed over the test period versus using a buy and hold strategy.
+<br>The total spread of over 7% would have resulted had the model been deployed
+over the test period versus using a buy and hold strategy.

 As a next step, recommend redeploying the model using